 Two absences, excused or unexcused, from the regularly scheduled Council meeting in a rolling 12-month period will warrant inquiry from the Council as to ability and interest of the individual in continuing as a member.
-Three absences, excused or unexcused, within a rolling 12-month period from time of appointment will result in a recommendation to the Board of Supervisors that this member be removed from the Council.
+Three unexcused absences within a rolling 12-month period from time of appointment will result in a recommendation to the Board of Supervisors that this member be removed from the Council.

-Any Council member unable to attend a meeting should notify the Chair of the Council or its administrative designee.
+Any Council member unable to attend a meeting should notify the Chair of the Council or its administrative designee to request an excused absence.